wrsturgeon/nixos-mac/README.md

 mkfs.ext4 -L NIXOS /dev/disk/by-label/NIXOS
 ```

 Let's follow up on the firmware stuff from earlier.
-If you had different commands earlier, run those; otherwise, run these, which are _basically_ the same but more reliable:
+If you had different commands earlier, run those; otherwise, run these, which are _basically_ the same but more reliable.
+If the first command (`umount` . . .) fails, don't worry; just skip it.
 ```
 umount /dev/nvme0n1p1
 mkdir /tmp/apple-wifi-efi